I'm Sara

 blurred girl running through house past wall of art and through dining room

-As a Bay Area family photographer and parent, I know how quickly the question “What should we wear?” can turn into a stress-filled debate—especially when kids have their own strong opinions.
-Through years of photographing families, I’ve learned that when children choose their own outfits, the result isn’t just easier prep—it’s more authentic, joy-filled photos that truly reflect your family’s story.
+As a Bay Area family photographer and parent, I know how quickly “what should we wear?” can spiral.
+Especially when kids have strong opinions — which they always do.
+Through years of photographing families, I’ve found that when children choose their own outfits, sessions tend to go more smoothly, and the photos feel more like them.

 family together with mom and dad holding and looking at two young daughters and the older daughter is looking at the camera during a family photo session